GRZ4NA/EasyDiscordBot/README.md

 - description - string - command description that will appear in the help message
 - permissions - object - command usage permissions
 - callFunction - function - being called when using a command (first argument is a message object)

+### Command arguments
+Command arguments are located in the "command" property of every "message" object.
+- isCommand - boolean - is true when the message is an instance of a command
+- name - string - name of the command
+- arguments - array `[string]` - arguments list

 ### Permissions
 - admin - boolean - determines if the caller has to be a server administrator